Learning & Teaching Enhancement

 MobiLex app

-This app has been developed at SU with the goal of enhancing the student learning experience by improving SU's multilingual offering and students' ability to use multilingual glossaries.
+This web-app has been developed at SU with the goal of enhancing the student learning experience by improving SU's multilingual offering and students' ability to use multilingual glossaries.
 The app provides subject-specific terminology in Afrikaans, English and isiXhosa for undergraduate students and academic staff in the faculties of Education, Theology, Arts and Social Sciences, Economic and Management Sciences, Science and Engineering.

 Student Success